-Most states have tenure statutes that protect public school teachers from arbitrary termination, which means the district must show cause before dismissing a teacher.
-Also, these laws typically require that certain procedures are followed, including a hearing at which the teacher may defend against these claims.
+Most state laws have tenure statutes that protect public school teachers from arbitrary termination.
+This means the district must show cause before dismissing a teacher.
+In addition, these laws typically require that certain procedures be followed.
+This includes a hearing at which the teacher may defend against these claims.

 Despite some confusion over tenure, it does not provide indefinite employment but rather removes the "at-will" aspect of employment for teachers who have achieved tenure.

-Assuming all proper procedures are followed, a teacher may be dismissed for incompetence, dereliction of duty, immoral conduct, conviction of a crime, insubordination, fraud, and other such reasons.
+Even with tenure, assuming all proper procedures are followed, a teacher may be dismissed for incompetence, dereliction of duty, immoral conduct, conviction of a crime, insubordination, fraud, and other such reasons.

 Understanding Teachers' Rights

 Every teacher's rights, from New Jersey to Louisiana and everywhere else, must be respected regardless of where they teach.
 These rights contribute significantly to the quality of public education, protect teachers' interests, and benefit the students they instruct.
 Every court decision and every change in education policy is a new chapter in the ongoing story of teachers' rights.